Why Companies Fail to Execute

 Execution is the discipline of getting the most important things done.

-You also need to be sure that your sales management team are aligned with the critical success factors.
+You also need to be sure that your sales management team is aligned with the critical success factors.
 There have been too many incidents where I ask the business unit head to share their critical success factors with me.

 I then ask their sales managers what the critical success factors are.
 Many times, they have identified relevant CSFs.
 However, if they are not aligned with the business and the other sales managers, there is no way that you are going to execute with excellence.